NickyVault/Nicky-WooCommerce-Plugin/Nicky/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/nicky` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/nicky-payment-gateway` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to WooCommerce > Settings > Payments and configure the Nicky.me Payment Gateway.
-4. Enter your API key from your Nicky.me account.
+4. Enter your API key from your Nicky.me account (create an account at https://nicky.me if you don't have one).
-5. Select your preferred settlement currency.
+5. Select your preferred settlement currency from the available blockchain assets.
 6. Save your settings and start accepting cryptocurrency payments!

+**Requirements:**
+* WordPress 5.0 or higher
+* WooCommerce 5.0 or higher
+* PHP 7.4 or higher
+* A Nicky.me account with API access

 == Frequently Asked Questions ==